Graveyard Tour — Shiloh Lutheran Church

 Preserving History

-Hosting the last portion of the Historic Graveyard Tour was Terry Dull, a long-time member of Shiloh Lutheran Church.
+Terry Dull, a long-time member of Shiloh Lutheran Church, hosted the last portion of the Historic Graveyard Tour.
 About eight years ago, Terry and his wife Bette began researching the history of the church and the old graveyard.
 They wanted to preserve the church’s rich history for future generations.
 In 2002 Terry and Bette published their findings in a 36-page booklet titled The Old Deutsch Meeting House Graveyard, just in time for the church’s 225th anniversary.

 For more HISTORY, PHOTOS and AUDIO, please continue to the NEXT SECTION.